Australian political parties woo Chinese-Australian voters

 Wanning Sun, a professor at the University of Technology Sydney’s Faculty of Arts and Social Sciences, said WeChat had become far more important than traditional media to Australian politicians attempting to reach Chinese-Australian voters.

 “To put it bluntly, they actually realize that it is a platform they can’t afford not to use,” Sun said.
-“The challenge for them is, A: how to use it effectively and, B: how to stop yourself being shafted on WeChat by the opposition.
+“The challenge for them is, A, how to use it effectively and, B, how to stop yourself being shafted on WeChat by the opposition.
 It’s getting quite dirty out there.”

-She said Labor had learnt a lesson from how the Liberals “very aggressively and effectively” used WeChat to campaign in the east Melbourne seat of Chisholm at the last election in 2016.
+She said Labor had learned a lesson from how the Liberals “very aggressively and effectively” used WeChat to campaign in the east Melbourne seat of Chisholm in the last election in 2016.

-The government lost 14 seats at that election and Chisholm was the only seat that the Liberals won from Labor.
-The Labor and Liberal parties are pitting two Chinese-Australian candidates against each other in Chisholm at the election on May 18.
-Either Liberal candidate Gladys Lui or Labor candidate Jennifer Yang is likely to become the first Chinese Australian woman to be elected to the Australian House of Representatives.
+The government lost 14 seats in that election and Chisholm was the only seat that the Liberals won from Labor.
+The Labor and Liberal parties are pitting two Chinese-Australian candidates against each other in Chisholm in the May 18 election.
+Either Liberal candidate Gladys Lui or Labor candidate Jennifer Yang is likely to become the first Chinese-Australian woman to be elected to Australia’s House of Representatives.

 Labor lawmaker Penny Wong on Tuesday blamed the Liberal Party for fake campaign news on WeChat.

-“There are very serious and concerning reports — deeply concerning reports — about fake news, malicious content being circulated on the Chinese media platform WeChat.
-What is even more concerning is reports of those being linked to the Liberal Party,” Wong said.

-“So our message to the prime minister is this: this is not what we do in Australia.
+“Our message to the prime minister is this: This is not what we do in Australia.
 We have robust political debates.
-We don’t have major political parties engaging in fake news on this media platform or any other media platform,” she added.
+We don’t have major political parties engaging in fake news on this media platform or any other media platform,” Wong said.

+Mining billionaire Clive Palmer is a political party leader who is trying to exploit Australian concerns about Chinese investment.
+His United Australia Party has entered into a vote-swap deal with the Liberal Party that improves both parties’ chances of winning House seats.

+“I’m opposed to the Chinese because they’re trying to invade our country, destroy our industries and take things over,” Palmer told Australian Broadcasting Corp. on Wednesday.
+Palmer is seen as having a strong chance to win a Senate seat after spending tens of millions of dollars of his own money on political advertising.